 CLIMATE 172 (ENVIRON 111) (EARTH 172) (ENSCEN 172) (GEOG 111).
-Climate Change and Sustainability: Environmental Challenges of the 21st Century Prerequisite: None.
-(4 credits)
+Climate Change and Sustainability: Environmental Challenges of the 21st Century

 This course explores impacts of modern human society on land, ocean and atmosphere, considering all aspects relevant to a sustainable future.
 Throughout the semester, students work on a sustainability pledge to apply class material to everyday life.
 CourseProfile (ATLAS)